Hi all, here’s wishing you a very Happy Chinese New Year! Wellness and prosperity always. 💕

 This isn’t my first time making toasted grated coconut from used/leftover grated coconut.
 I made it once last year, and have been using it for smoothies and salad toppings, as well as on eggs and toast.

 However, I’m also curious about the flavor of toasted grated coconut when using fresh coconut to make.
 Hence, I decided to address this issue as well.
 This post contains two parts.
-Part 1 is about how to toast grated coconut, and part 2 is about the comparison between using fresh and leftover grated coconut (coconut pulp) for making toasted coconut.
+Part 1 is about how to toast grated coconut, and part 2 is the comparison between using fresh and leftover grated coconut (coconut pulp) for making toasted coconut.

 Part 1: How to make toasted grated coconut.